ten-protocol/ten-whitepaper/consensus.md

 Example: _R_15[Alice, 100, 102, 20]_ means the rollup height is 15, the aggregator is _Alice_, the height of the L1 block used as proof is 100, the height of the L1 block that included the rollup is 102, and the nonce equals 20.

 ## The Canonical Chain
 The POBI protocol allows any Aggregator to publish rollups to the Management Contract, so short-lived forks are a normal part of the protocol.
-The forks cannot be long-living during normal functioning because the ObscuroVM running inside the TEE of every node deterministically selects one of the forks as the canonical chain and only appends a rollup on top of that.
+The forks cannot be long-living during normal functioning because the TENVM running inside the TEE of every node deterministically selects one of the forks as the canonical chain and only appends a rollup on top of that.

 Because the logic is identical and attested on all nodes and the TEEs receive all the relevant content of the L1 blocks (which means they process the same input data), there cannot be any competing forks more than one rollup deep unless there is a hack.